Non-abelian Rees construction and pure motives: The restricted non-abelian Rees construction

 \section{The restricted non-abelian Rees construction}

 A $K$-tensor category $\sC$ is {\it integral} (\cf \cite{O'S2}) if for any pair of morphisms $(f,g)$, $f\otimes g=0$ implies $f=0$ or $g =0$.
 This is the case if $\sC$ admits a fiber functor.

-The restricted non-abelian Rees construction deals with {\it integral even} $K$-tensor categories which satisfy further `finiteness' conditions, and relate them to fix-pointed {\it quasi-homogeneous} affine varieties with respect to the action of a reductive group over $K$.
+The restricted non-abelian Rees construction deals with {\it integral even} $K$-tensor categories that satisfy further `finiteness' conditions, and relate them to fix-pointed affine {\it quasi-homogeneous} varieties with respect to the action of a {\it reductive} group over $K$.
 The situation thus becomes closer to the original Rees construction, and amenable to {computations}.